deltachat/deltachat-pages/en/spec.md

 # Add and remove members

 Messenger clients MUST construct the member list from the `From`/`To` headers only on the first group message or if they see a `Chat-Group-Member-Added` or `Chat-Group-Member-Removed` action header.
-Both headers must have the email-address of the added or removed member as the value.
+Both headers MUST have the email-address of the added or removed member as the value.
 Messenger clients MUST NOT construct the member list on other group messages (this is to avoid accidentially altered To-lists in normal MUAs; the user does not expect adding a user to a _message_ will also add him to the _group_ "forever").